 A mage who ascribes to the eclectic method of sorcery is one who eschews the standard schools of magic, instead stealing what knowledge they can from other wizards, regardless of what magical school they practice.
 As such, eclecticists most often have a bizarre mixture of magical abilities that don't seem to complement each other at all.
 However, his or her spells are most often the precise abilities they need the most.

-This lack of structure has a penalty.
-In order to learn or advance a spell, an eclectic mage must pay twenty-five percent more Fortune than other wizards.
-On the other hand, if an eclectic sorcerer learns a spell from another wizard (or a spell book, etc.), he or she will wield the spell at the rank value their instructor did -2 RS, as opposed to the standard starting rank value.
-This by far makes up for that penalty in the long run.
+This lack of structure has a penalty, of course.
+In order to learn or advance a spell, an eclectic mage must pay twenty-five percent more Karma than other wizards.
+On the other hand, if an eclectic sorcerer learns a spell from another wizard (or a spell book, etc.), he or she will wield the spell at the rank their instructor did -2 CS, as opposed to the standard starting rank.
+This by far makes up for the Karmic penalty in the long run.

-In addition to this, eclectic mages can learn the special spells belonging to any other school of magic, an ability that no other wizards can claim.
+In addition to this, eclectic mages can learn the special school spells of all the other schools of magic, an ability that no other wizards can claim.
 It may take them some time to gain access to such spells as, having no school of magic to study from, eclectic mages typically don't have anybody to

 lean on for instruction.
 Unless a rarely charitable eclectic mage takes another under his or her wing, mind you.